 Regardless as to where you post your cat, please use the following guidelines:

 - Charge an adoption fee for your pet!
-This is one way to ensure that the pet is really wanted.
+This fee is one way to ensure that the pet is wanted.

-- Instead of having them come to you, transport the animal to the potential adopter’s home yourself to get a look at the environment it will be in.
+- Instead of having them come to you, transport the animal to the potential adopter’s home yourself to get a look at the environment they will live in.
 Check any other pets they have for signs of how they’ve been looked after.

 - Have the new pet guardians sign a contract.
 Click here to download a general use adoption contract.
 Make any changes you deem necessary.